EricDarve/NLA/_sources/content/lu_pivoting.md

 ### Proof of the Existence of LU Factorization with Row Pivoting

-The use of partial pivoting not only stabilizes the LU factorization algorithm against the growth of roundoff error, but it also provides a powerful theoretical guarantee: the factorization is guaranteed to exist for *any* square matrix, whether it is invertible or not.
+The use of row pivoting not only stabilizes the LU factorization algorithm against the growth of roundoff error, but it also provides a powerful theoretical guarantee: the factorization is guaranteed to exist for *any* square matrix, whether it is invertible or not.
 This is a significant improvement over the basic LU factorization, which can fail even for invertible matrices if a zero pivot is encountered.

 ```{prf:theorem} Existence of LU Factorization with Row Pivoting
 :label: thm:existence_lu_pivoting